sriramab/gamamanual/WikiOnly/Events/Event__CP12Batch.md

 ·         Launch parallel simulation on multicore/clusters

-o   => special action “runSimulation” parameter to launch 4 in parallel?
+o   => special action "runSimulation" parameter to launch 4 in parallel?

-·         “Generate” agents
+·         "Generate" agents

 o   Define agent parameters by using global/previous variables/files

-o   Use of an “initSimulation” action before the “runSimulation” to  be able to change manually the simulation parameters
+o   Use of an "initSimulation" action before the "runSimulation" to  be able to change manually the simulation parameters

 ·         Définition graphique de l’espace de valeur, éventuellement en 2D et disjoint